 - How long until full activities can be resumed?

 Surgery is a big deal.
 Your life might be at stake.
-Educating yourself will help you get the best outcome possible.
+In addition to using our questions to ask before surgery, educating yourself will help you get the best outcome possible.
 For more information and tips related to surgery, read these posts: